lockdowns1. Is the building permit still valid for the project? Yes, it is.

 3. Why hasn’t project being completed?

 Ukraine has suffered a number of setbacks since commencement of building.
-The 2008 financial crash, the war in the East and now the coronavirus.
-These events damaged investor confidence and meant we were unable to provide a completion date for the project, stopping any more sales.
+The 2008 financial crash, the war in the East and now the China virus lockdowns.
+These events damaged investor confidence and meant the current owners were unable to provide a completion date for the project, stopping any more sales.
 An investor able to provide a completion date will be able to recommence sales.

 4. Does the project own the land upon which it is built?